b3-exmo/b3-exmo.github.io/docs/My own experience.md

 &nbsp;

 ## Mission
-I went to Los Angeles.
 I grew up insulated from much of the world, in various parts of the midwest, and northern Texas.
+My mission call sent me to Los Angeles.
+I distinctly remember descending through the clouds to the LAX airport, and feeling a moderate panic attack at how urbanized and dense the view was, seeing scarce green space, and reminding myself that I, an anxious dork from Kansas, will be held accountable for spreading Jesus' gospel to all eight million of these people.
 Being immersed in the massive city of LA where seeing green grass was a rarity kept my stress levels above healthy intervals, to put it lightly.
 My response to the ordeal was to double down, insist that I represent Jesus Christ and that I cannot be wrong— I cannot and will not falter and give up now.
 This work is important.

 As a district leader, I had another companionship call to vent that they “had their testimonies attacked” by some embittered ex-members.
 Claims about tithing, financial transparency, polygamy, hidden information, etc..
 I assured them that, if they felt shaken, they can take the evening off to regain composure in their apartment, study and pray.
 I’d check in with them the next day.
 They shrugged it off and we never spoke of it again.